Table of Contents

 Step 3: Verify

 Make sure everything is working.
 Try to log on.
-It should connect with out asking for a password.
+It should

 Step 4: Disable Password logon

-With SSH RSA keys working the next step is to disable password logon.
-To do that we will edit /etc/ssh/sshdconfig.
-Locate and change PasswordAuthentication to no
+With SSH RSA keys working the next step is to disable password

 PasswordAuthentication no

 I recommend disabling root logon as well.
-To do that locate and change
+To do that locate and

-PermitRootLogin to no
+change PermitRootLogin to no.

 PermitRootLogin no